-- Personal Oxygen Safety Monitors - the personal oxygen safety monitors or (SAN-20 and SAN-102) are wearable, personal, oxygen safety devices; that allow for consistent monitoring and measurement while ensuring workers are out of harms way.
+- Personal Oxygen Safety Monitors - personal oxygen safety monitors are hand-held or wearable oxygen safety devices that allow for consistent monitoring and measurement while ensuring workers are out of harms way.

 - Oxy-Flex Oxygen Analyzer - the Oxy-Flex Analyzer is suitable for measuring oxygen levels in closed systems such as ventilation pipes and boiler exhaust flues.
 It can measure the oxygen concentration in air or gas mixtures with temperatures of -100 to 400⁰C.

 - Tecpen Handheld Oxygen Sensor - the TecPen is designed to provide accurate oxygen level measurements in closed and pierceable packaging.
 Found most commonly in Modified Atmospheric Packaging, food processing and pharmaceutical applications.